sjbennett123/polarlarp/content/writing.md

 - Are there any props that are mentioned in the writeup but not in the list.
 - Can you visualize the module.
 - Say nice things too remember they tried their best.
+- Look for tentative language. **should**
+- Props that are not detailed.
+Notes that don't have the text.

 ```yaml
 title: "Feedback: Cryptic Wishes"